Neural Bregman Divergences for Distance Learning: Neural Bregman divergence learning

 \subsection{Representing $D_\phi$ via $\phi$ directly}

-To obtain an appropriate convex function $\phi$ to represent $D_\phi$, we must resolve two constraints: 1) how to compute $D_\phi$ from just $\phi$ in an efficient manner; and 2) how to learn $\phi$ itself and guarantee that it is convex.
-We find that with some strategic design choices both of these constraints can be satisfied easily in a fully differentiable manner over the input space.
-This essentially reduces to learning the best $\phi$ among the class of strictly convex functions.

-\textbf{Efficient Computation.} The first constraint of efficient computation can be tackled using a technique known as double backpropagation~\cite{Drucker} to compute the $\nabla \phi(y)$ term.
-Normally computing the gradient of $\nabla \phi(y)$ would involve constructing the Hessian, with a resulting quadratic increase in computation and memory use.
-Double backpropagation allows us to use automatic differentiation to efficiently compute gradients with respect to the inputs in an efficient manner, and the dot-product between a gradient and another value in particular has specialized ``Jacobian vector product''~\cite{Frostig2021} operation that ensures $\langle \nabla \phi(y), x - y \rangle$ can be computed in the cost of evaluating $\phi(y)$ one additional time.
-Since there are already three calls to $\phi$, this is only a 25\% increase in computational overhead to backpropagate through \cref{eqn:bregman}, provided we have a learnable representation of $\phi$.
-This functionality has been implemented in PyTorch in the \texttt{torch.autograd.functional} API \cite{paszke2017automatic}.
+Next we describe our new method, where we directly learn $\phi$ with a continuous convex neural network, which has a number of advantages over the piecewise approach.
+Whereas each pass of Deep-div requires an $\mathcal{O}(K)$ loop over the max-affine components, slowing training and inference, our approach does not incur additional complexity beyond an additional backpropagation step.
+Our approach is suited for both classification and regression tasks because it gives much finer resolution to $\phi$, while max-affine approaches incur irreducible error when the target is smooth.
+This is further improved by selecting an activation function to make the learned $\phi$ strictly convex, continuously differentiable, unlike the max-affine approximation.
+Empirically, we demonstrate that our method converges consistently and more efficiently to lower error solutions.

-\textbf{Convexity of $\phi$.} To represent $\phi$, we adopt the Input Convex Neural Network (ICNN) developed by \citet{amos2017input}.
-The ICNN composes linear layers with non-negative weights $W^{+}$ and affine functions with unconstrained weights $U$ with convex activation functions $g(\cdot)$.
+To represent $\phi$, we adopt the Input Convex Neural Network (ICNN) \citep{amos2017input}.
+The ICNN composes linear layers with non-negative weights $W^{+}$ and affine functions with unconstrained weights $U$ with convex non-decreasing activation functions $g(\cdot)$.
 The composition of these three components for the $i$th layer of an ICNN is given by \cref{eq:icnn}, with $z_i$ the $i$'th layer's input and $z_{i+1}$ the output,

 By construction, the resulting neural network satisfies convexity. \Citet{chen2018optimal} and \citet{pitis2020inductive} have shown under specific conditions that ICNNs universally approximate convex functions.
+Furthermore, with hidden layers, the representational power of an ICNN is exponentially greater than that of a max-affine function (~\cite{chen2018optimal} Thm.
+2), giving much finer resolution over $\phi$.